mehdialemi/wallet-task/README.md

 ## design choice
 - There is one wallet service which accepts wallet api REST requests including create, deposit, withdraw, history of an already created user.
 - Wallet uses sql database (mysql) to store transaction and wallet data.
-- Users should first registered throw /register api and after that login by /login api
+- Users should first registered throw /register api and after that login by /login api.
+- The apis, register and login, don't require the authorization header to process.
+- Set jwt token in Authorization header as "Bearer ${token}".
-- Any registered users can call the api specified at swagger url
+- Any registered users can call the api specified at swagger url.
 - To call wallet api by swagger ui, you should set jwt token at authorization section.

 ## open api